-Deciding Medicare is the right fit is only the first step.
-Next is the application process.
-One can sign up for Part A and Part B together, although one can always opt out of the optional Part B. The initial enrollment period begins three months before the 65th birthday, and will end three months after said birthday.
-To apply online one has to be at least 64 years and 9 months old, have no Medicare coverage at all, not want to begin receiving Social Security benefits at the current time, and cannot currently be receiving Social Security retirement, disability or survivors benefits.
+Once you decide on Medicare, you can sign up for Part A and Part B together, although one can always opt out of the optional Part B. The initial enrollment period begins three months before the 65th birthday, and will end three months after said birthday.
+To apply online, you must be at least 64 years and 9 months old, have no Medicare coverage at all, not want to begin receiving Social Security benefits at the current time, and cannot currently be receiving Social Security retirement, disability or survivors benefits.

 To apply over the phone, call 1-800-722-1213 between 7:00 AM – 7:00 PM, Monday through Friday.
 For those applying who are deaf or hard of hearing, call TTY 1-800-325-0778.

 To apply in person, make an appointment and visit your local Social Security office.

 Medicaid is a federally subsidized program that provides medical insurance for low-income adults, children, pregnant women, people with disabilities, and seniors.
 It is often used hand in hand with Medicare.
 In most cases, Medicaid helps provide coverage for certain medical services and prescriptions that Medicare might not cover.
 Similar to Medicare, Medicaid is administered by the states while acting in accordance with federal requirements.
 Because Medicaid is administered and operated on a state level, programs will vary from state to state.
 Most often, eligibility is based on income.
 But some states have expanded their programs in recent years.
 The best way to know if you’re eligible is to apply.